Today's horse racing tips & best bets | December 4, 2023

 - Horsebetting.com.au is part of the Race Media stable of sporting, racing and chasing websites and our team of journalists is dedicated to keeping the rank-and-file punter informed when it comes to having a bet on Australian racing.
 Feel free to contact us with queries or feedback at email@example.com.

 Highlights of the Australian racing calendar

-When the fanfare of the Sydney Autumn has died down, all eyes turn north for this carnival, the highlight of which is the state’s best race, the Stradbroke Handicap at the historic Eagle Farm circuit.
+- When the fanfare of the Sydney Autumn has died down, all eyes turn north for this carnival, the highlight of which is the state’s best race, the Stradbroke Handicap at the historic Eagle Farm circuit.
 Trainers will target the double of the Doomben 10,000 and Stradbroke.
-Throw the Doomben Cup and Queensland Derby and Oaks into the mix, and it’s a carnival not to be missed.
+Throw the Doomben Cup, Queensland Derby and the Queensland Oaks into the mix, and it’s a carnival not to be missed.
 It’s quite common for horses which emerge during the winter in Brisbane to become major players in Melbourne in the spring.
 The warm weather does them the world of good.

 - Sandwiched between the Sydney autumn and Brisbane winter comes come a string of feature races at Morphettville in the South Australian capital.
 There are the group 1 Australasian Oaks, Robert Sangster Stakes for fillies and mares, the South Australian Derby and the state’s biggest race, the 1200m Goodwood Handicap, won by the mighty Black Caviar in 2012.